masaic-ai-platform/platform-ui/docs/api_integration.md

 1. **Response ID Capture**: The response `id` is available in both `response.created` and `response.completed` events
 2. **Text Accumulation**: Each `response.output_text.delta` event contains a text chunk that should be appended to build the complete message
+3. **Tool Progress Tracking**: MCP tool events should be used to show visual progress indicators grouped by server
-3. **Format Detection**: The `text.format.type` from the request determines how content should be rendered:
+4. **Format Detection**: The `text.format.type` from the request determines how content should be rendered:
    - `text`: Render as markdown with `react-markdown`
    - `json_object`: Apply JSON syntax highlighting during streaming
-4. **Error Handling**: If an error occurs during streaming, an error event will be sent
+5. **Error Handling**: If an error occurs during streaming, an error event will be sent

 ### Error Response